s-tian/CUTE/README.md

-# Platonic Distance
+# Are These the Same Apple?
+Comparing Images Based on Object Intrinsics

-This code accompanies the paper "Platonic Distance: Intrinsic Object-Centric Image Similarity".
+This code accompanies the paper "Are These the Same Apple?
+Comparing Images Based on Object Intrinsics".
+It implements the foreground feature averaging (FFA) method discussed in the paper.

+This respository also includes a datasheet for the CUTE dataset.
 The CUTE dataset is available for download at the following link: https://purl.stanford.edu/gj714cj0414.